Probabilistic ODE Solvers for Integration Error-Aware Numerical Optimal Control: Introduction

-For such challenging scenarios, standard grid discretization approaches may fail to achieve negligible integration error at the sampling time of the model predictive controller.
-First, a uniform time discretization may lead to either unacceptable integration error for a coarse grid or, unacceptable computation times for a fine grid.
-Second, a fixed, non-uniform time discretization, also known as ``input-blocking''~\citep{qin1997overview,tondel_complexity_2002} or ``move-blocking''~\citep{cagienard_move_2007,yu_stable_2016,chen_efficient_2020}, may reduce discretization error without adding computational overhead~\citep{quirynen_multiple_2015}.
-The offline design of fixed, non-uniform grids has been considered using a heuristic aimed at minimizing the worst-case local error~\citep{lazutkin_approach_2018}, or mixed-integer optimization using a genetic algorithm~\citep{wolff_nonlinear_2022}.
+For such challenging scenarios, standard grid discretization approaches may fail to achieve negligible integration error given a limited computational budget.
+First, a uniform time discretization may lead to either unacceptable integration error for a coarse grid or excessive computational requirements for a fine grid.
+Second, a fixed, non-uniform time discretization~\citep{qin1997overview,tondel_complexity_2002,cagienard_move_2007,shekhar_optimal_2015,yu_stable_2016,chen_efficient_2020} may reduce discretization error without adding computational overhead~\citep{quirynen_multiple_2015}.
+The offline design of fixed, non-uniform grids has been considered by \cite{lazutkin_approach_2018} and \cite{wolff_nonlinear_2022}. \cite{lishkova_multirate_2022} consider multi-rate time discretization for dynamical systems with varying time scales within the MPC.
 Still, the discretization accuracy of these approaches may vary as they do not consider the dependence of the integration error on the applied input.
 Third, adaptive mesh refinement methods can achieve a pre-specified integration accuracy by choosing smaller step sizes~\citep{betts_mesh_1998,binder_dynamic_2000,schlegel_dynamic_2005}, selecting higher-order local interpolants~\citep{babuska_p-_1990,darby_hp-adaptive_2011}, or relocating grid points~\citep{tanartkit_nested_1997,zhao_density_2011}.
-As refinement criteria, besides minimizing estimates of the integration error, the adjoint sensitivities can also be used to guide the refinement process towards lower open-loop costs~\citep{tanartkit_nested_1997,paiva_adaptive_2015}, which has been applied to MPC by e.g. \cite{lee_mesh_2018} and \cite{paiva_optimal_2018}.
+As refinement criteria, besides minimizing estimates of the integration error, the adjoint sensitivities can also be used to guide the refinement process towards lower open-loop costs~\citep{tanartkit_nested_1997,paiva_adaptive_2015}.
+The former has been applied to MPC by, e.g., \cite{gao_accurate_2023}, the latter, by \cite{lee_mesh_2018} and \cite{paiva_optimal_2018}.
 Tailored to the receding-horizon strategy, \cite{paiva_sampleddata_2017} and \cite{potena_non-linear_2018} propose to save computation time by enforcing a higher discretization accuracy only for the initial part of the time horizon.
-Nevertheless, due to the variable number of integration steps, the use of mesh refinement methods for online applications with a fixed sampling time can be prohibited by their unpredictable computation times.
+Nevertheless, due to the variable number of integration steps, the applicability of mesh refinement methods for online applications with a fixed sampling time can be complicated by their unpredictable solve times.
+Alternative to rendering the discretization error negligibly small by a suitable discretization strategy, \cite{kogel_discrete-time_2015} propose to robustify the prediction against the worst-case integration error by employing a robust \ac{MPC} strategy based on a Lipschitz bound of the dynamics subject to all possible input values; however, this might lead to unnecessarily conservative predictions.